 - Make sure that whoever you hire to do your social media — whether in-house or outsourced — gives you all the usernames, emails and passwords for your accounts if they’re setting them up.
 Make sure the agreement includes provisions for having to change passwords, users, termination, etc.

-- Make sure that at least one management-level person is an admin (Facebook, LinkedIn) or owner (Google+).
+- Make sure that at least one management-level person is an admin on Facebook and LinkedIn.
 Note: you cannot have a personal account under the company name.
-It is against the rules of the networks.
+It is against the rules of the networks (FB & LI).

 - Make sure that any passwords are written down on paper somewhere as well as online in a safe place and more than one management person knows where they are.